areiased/20cafeswebsite/README.md

 ### This is the almost complete source code for my website [20cafes.com](https://20cafes.com)
 *Some code was not included for security reasons (had private info and private access keys).*

-### What is 20Cafés/dia?
+### *What is "20Cafés/dia"?*
-It is a project (and a community) that me and 2 more friends are building.
+It's a project (and a community) that me and 2 more friends are building.
 It focuses on being a portuguese technology and gaming community that everyone can join and be a part of.
 We mainly create [YouTube Content](https://bit.ly/20cafesyoutube) but we are also preset on [Twitch](https://twitch.tv/20cafespordia) where we do livestreams of tech events and watch the together with our viewers, where we play together, and where we do revies/unboxings and/or Desktop PCs/Hardware builds.

+### *What is this Website about and why is the source code here?*
+* This website was created by me (Eduardo Correia) after I finished my Full-Stack Web Developer course at FLAG School, in Porto, Portugal.
+I love building websites and specially Frontend stuff, and I wanted to learn more and train every aspect possible of a full website creation.
+After me and my friends started this community, I had an idea of making a fully working and very capable website showing off our community projects and our team, promoting our social networks and connections.
+This website is constantly under construction and can change completely without any previous notice.
+It is very new and a lot of things are still being built only by me, and since I am (yet) no senior or super professional in Web Dev, I still can't make stuff THAT fast and I still have to create content, edit videos, upload, stream on Twitch, etc for the community, so things here with this website don't move that fast, but I am doing my best.
+* The source code is almost completely here because this is the way I back up every project I make, on Github.
+This was already here but was private before, I made it public and removed some files that I believed where a security concern to be open to the public, and now it serves as a way to show off my capabilities as a solo Web Developer.

 This website is made using Angular 10, wrote in Typescript, HTML5 and SCSS.
 It connects to Google Firebase for some experimental storage and small database (im currently using it to create a small online e-commerce page on this same website, all from scratch).